binocarlos/level-index-update/README.md

 ### var updater = indexupdate(db, [indexpath], mapper)

-Create an updater function by passing a leveldb, an optional path to write the indexes (defaults to '_indexes') and a mapper function that will emit the index fields and values for each value
+Create an updater function by passing a leveldb, an optional path to write the indexes (defaults to 'updateindex') and a mapper function that will emit the index fields and values for each value

 ### updater(key, value, callback(err, batch))